MaartenJongeneel/Paper-learning-1D-suction-cup-dynamics/README.md

 # Usage of the scripts
 To run the scripts, take the following steps

-1. Make sure that you cloned the [readH5](https://gitlab.tue.nl/impact-aware-robotics-database/data-storage) repository and add it to your MATLAB path.
-2. Create a `data` folder in the root of this clones repository and place there the [1D_Archive.h5](https://impact-aware-robotics-database.tue.nl/) file.
+1. Download the Impact Aware Manipulation (I.AM.) archive containing suction cup release experiments ([220823_I_AM_Archive_4_1DReleases.h5](https://impact-aware-robotics-database.tue.nl/)) file and place it in the `data` folder.
 This is the experimental data file.
-3. Add all folders and subfolders to the path, and run (from the root folder) the function `dataProcessing.m`.
+2. Add all folders and subfolders to the path, and run (from the root folder) the function `dataProcessing.m`.
 This will subtract the necessary information from the experimental data, and save it as `.mat` files in the `data` folder.
-4. Now, make sure that in `LWPRsettings.m` the `update_D` setting is set to 1.
-Also, make sure line 28 of `learn1Dmodels.m` is uncommented, and line 29 is commented and run `learn1Dmodels.m`.
+3. Now, make sure that in `modeling/LWPRsettings.m` the `update_D` setting is set to 1.
+Also, make sure line 28 of `modeling/learn1Dmodels.m` is uncommented, and line 29 is commented and run `modeling/learn1Dmodels.m`.
 This will take around 10 minutes to learn (for different settings) the force models.
-5. Run `simulate.m`.
+4. Run `modeling/simulate.m`.
 This will use the learned models and simulate the force release.
 A figure will pop up which shows the RMS errors for the different models (see image below).
 Based on this, you can select the model that gives the smallest error.

 <div align="center">
 <div style = "display: flex; align="center">